FandeRoshan/gittutorial/Readme.md

-Hi this is sample tutorial for practice
+Hi this is sample tutorial for practice.
+Make changes